-This is the most common location for arthritis in the hand is due to wear and tear with use of the thumb throughout the patient's years.
+The most common location for arthritis in the hand is due to wear and tear with use of the thumb throughout the patient's years.

 The first month is to regain range of motion and the second month to regain strength.
-This concludes a three month postoperative rehabilitation protocol.
+This concludes a three-month post-operative rehabilitation protocol.
 Patients have a very good success rate with this surgery.

 Before surgery is considered, conservative treatments are exhausted, which are aimed at alleviating the symptoms of arthritis.
 This consists of the use of a splint, possible anti-inflammatory medications, possible icing, and occasionally a cortisone injection, which provides effective but temporary relief.